KilledByAPixel/OS13k/README.md

 - you do not need charset=utf-8, it will be applied automatically
 - programs with the extension .dweet.js will load as dweets
 - programs with the extension .shader.txt will load as shadertoy shaders

- ### Shadertoy Shaders
- - supports iTime, iMouse, iResolution, and iChannel0
- - iChannel0 is an image of the previous frame
- - pi and e are also exposed as constants

-### Icon settings
-- width and height of window
-- author - name of creator
-- hideWhenClosed - hides the window instead of closing it
-- allowMultiple - allows multiple copies of the window to open
-- open - starts open (only for top level icons)
-- background - set background color for iframe (white by default)

 ### OS13k System Calls
 - The function OS13kInit is called on child frames when opened